technerdlove/NTI-310/config/ldap-client.md

 BASE    dc=nti310,dc=local
 URI     ldaps://10.128.0.12/

+# add TLS_REQCERT allow at the bottom

+TLS_REQCERT allow
 ```

 where dc=nti310,dc=local your base search path and ldaps://10.128.0.12/ points to your ldap server.
 Note that google provides internal dns for your project, so you may also point to an instance name instead of an IP, for example: ldaps://ldap-a/